 In the normal course of business, the Company may enter into commitments to fund investments, which are not reflected in the consolidated financial statements.
-There were \$1.4 million (2020 - \$2.8 million) of outstanding investment commitments as at December 31, 2021.
+There were \$1.4 million of outstanding investment commitments as at March 31, 2022 (December 31, 2021 - \$1.4 million).

-In connection with the Capitala Acquisition, ML Management issued a promissory note to CIA for \$4.0 million, which based on the terms in the agreement, may go up to \$6.0 million, based on the maturity date asset values of a predefined list of assets held by Logan Ridge.
+In connection with the Capitala Acquisition, ML Management issued a promissory note to CIA for \$4.0 million, which pursuant to the terms in the agreement, may increase to \$6.0 million, based on the maturity date asset values of a predefined list of assets held by Logan Ridge.